dalanweber9876/dalanweber9876/README.md

 Hello, GitHub! 👋

-I'm Dalan Weber, a student at Brigham Young University-Idaho interested in Software Engineering, specifically game development.
+I'm Dalan Weber, a student at Brigham Young University-Idaho interested in Software Engineering, specifically web development.
 Welcome to my GitHub profile!

 ## About Me